William V. B. Van Dyck: General Electric

 In 1900, Van Dyck began a 45-year career with the International General Electric Company.
 In 1906, he reportedly worked on the project to light the Strait of Magellan on the southern tip of South America.
 From 1907 to 1911, he lived in Chile.
 As of 1909, Rutgers' alumni catalogue reported that Van Dyck was living in Valparaiso, Chile and engaged in the manufacturing business.
 From 1911 until 1925, he worked for General Electric in Brazil and founded the General Electric Company of Brazil.
 By 1916, he was reportedly a managing director of General Electric in Rio de Janeiro.
-He also participated in the first chess game played by "wireless" in 1923.
+He also participated in the first chess game played by "Wireless" in 1923.
 In 1925 or 1926, he returned to the United States and was employed by International General Electric Company in Schenectady, New York.
 He retired from General Electric in 1945.

 Family and later years

-In 1901, Van Dyck married his second cousin, Frances Reynolds Johnson, who was at that time a well known actress under the stage name "Fanny Johnson."
+In 1901, Van Dyck married his second cousin, Frances Reynolds Johnson, who was at that time a well known-actress under the stage name "Fanny Johnson."
 She had recently appeared in the leading role in the popular musical comedy, "Florodora."

-In September 1969, Van Dyck returned to Rutgers as "the oldest living Scarlet Knight" for a celebration of 100th anniversary of the first college football game, played by Rutgers in 1869.
+In September 1969, Van Dyck returned to Rutgers as "the oldest living Scarlet Knight" for a celebration of the 100th anniversary of the first college football game, played by Rutgers in 1869.
 At the time, Van Dyck told a reporter, "Drop kicking was the great thing in those days.
 We played shoulder-to-shoulder in the line.
 The ball was heavier and of a different shape.
-There was no forward pass or head gear or padding except long hair and a bit of rubber clamped between the teeth."
+There was no forward pass or headgear or padding except long hair and a bit of rubber clamped between the teeth."

 Van Dyck died at his home in Schenectady, New York, in March 1981, at age 105.